lorem111/blockio-basic-multisig-sweep/README.md

 It uses the `blockchain.info` API to fetch blockchain data and broadcast the recovery transaction.
 This script is intended ONLY for the Bitcoin (BTC) network.
 Using it for other cryptocurrencies is unsupported and may result in failure or loss of funds.

+I was able to successfully recover my funds from an old block.io wallet - so it served its purpose for me.

+If you ended up here, gl hope it works for you too.

 ## Disclaimer

 This software is provided "as-is," without warranty of any kind.
 The responsibility for verifying the transaction details and ensuring the security of your private keys rests entirely with you.
 By using this script, you agree that the author is not liable for any losses or damages.